TRudolphi/MegaTinyProgrammer_LowMemoryLib/UpdiProgrammerSwitcher.md

 Select in Arduino the board of the top 3 lines:<br>
 ![image](UPDI-LowVoltageSetting.jpg)<br>

 press the Arduino upload button.
-The project is compiled and send via UPDI to the processor.<br>
+The project is compiled and send via UPDI to the target-processor.<br>
 When the Uart-terminal was active, after programming your trace output can be seen.

 Scope traces of the first break and sync character: